Baryon-antibaryon photoproduction cross sections off the proton: Conclusions

-Perhaps the most striking open question raised by this study is the broader angular distributions of produced anti-baryons compared to baryons.
-This asymmetry was built into our model by introducing a double-exchange component, with the anti-baryons appearing only at the middle vertex.
-We hypothesized that the wide-angle production of anti-baryons could be due to incoming photons preferentially interacting with valence quarks, rather than sea anti-quarks, favoring forward-going created baryons over anti-baryons.
+Perhaps the most striking open question raised by this study is the broader angular distributions of produced antibaryons compared to baryons.
+This asymmetry was built into our model by introducing a double-exchange component, with the antibaryons appearing only at the middle vertex.
+We hypothesized that the wide-angle production of antibaryons could be due to incoming photons preferentially interacting with valence quarks, rather than sea antiquarks, favoring forward-going created baryons over antibaryons.

 Selected numerical results for the data are tabulated in Appendix~\ref{appendix:numericalresults}.
 Complete numerical results for the cross sections can be obtained from the contact authors or from~\cite{dataarchive}.